 2.2.
 Services Require Specialized Expertise

-In the event Consultant is a company, then since the Services require specialized talents and expertise, Consultant shall provide ________ as the person primarily responsible for oversight and delivery of Services under this Agreement.
+In the event Consultant is a company, then since the Services require specialized talents and expertise, Consultant shall provide Satish Kumar Rana as the person primarily responsible for oversight and delivery of Services under this Agreement.

 2.3.
 Public Display of Affiliation